NikosGavalas/blossom/content/Example_Post1-2012_Aug_20.md

 > Blockquote

 <div style="text-align:center;">
-you can align center to the center like this.
+you can align text to the center like this.
 </div>

 ----